OpenSAGE/opensage.github.io/posts/year_in_review_2018/year_in_review_2018.md

 ### April

-While March was a bit quieter than the preceeding months, progress sped up in April.
+While March was a bit quieter than the preceding months, progress sped up in April.

 Tim tackled two larger features in April:
 1. **macOS support**.
 While the engine technically could run on macOS at this point, things are rarely that easy — supporting macOS required various fixes to rendering, shader compilation and file handling.